Ards Research Analysis

 5. Power, Duration, and Compliance: Reframing Risk of Ventilatory-Induced Lung Injury With the Risk-Adjusted Mechanical-Power Score.

-Retrospective analysis of two large ICU datasets (n=2,150 ARDS) showed that VILI risk depends on instantaneous mechanical power, cumulative exposure time, and respiratory compliance.
-A risk-adjusted mechanical-power score integrating these factors achieved strong discrimination (AUC 0.863), arguing against a single static ‘safe’ power threshold and supporting personalized ventilator titration.
+Retrospective analysis in ARDS cohorts (n=2,150) showed that VILI risk depends jointly on instantaneous mechanical power, cumulative exposure time, and respiratory compliance.
+A risk-adjusted mechanical-power score integrating these factors achieved AUC 0.863 for outcome prediction, arguing against a single static ‘safe’ power threshold.
+Findings support personalized ventilator titration.

 Key Findings

-- VILI hazard depends jointly on power intensity, cumulative exposure, and respiratory compliance.
+- VILI hazard depends on power intensity, exposure duration, and respiratory compliance.

-- Risk-adjusted mechanical-power score achieved AUC 0.863 for outcome prediction.
+- A risk-adjusted mechanical-power score achieved AUC 0.863 for outcome prediction.